 Wild Scottish Chaga - 50g

-Chaga mushrooms are found in the northern forests around the globe.
+Chaga mushrooms (Inonotus obliquus) are found in the northern forests around the globe.
 They particularly like to grow on birch trees, and take many years to reach a good size.

 There is a tradition of drinking chaga mushroom tea going back many hundreds of years - maybe even thousands of years.